- Instructions for Form 2555 - Introductory Material

 If you claim either of the exclusions, special rules apply in figuring the amount of your IRA deduction.
 For details, see Pub.
-590.
+590-A.

 If you claim either of the exclusions or the housing deduction, you must figure the tax on your nonexcluded income using the tax rates that would have applied had you not claimed the exclusions.
-See the Instructions for Form 1040 and complete the Foreign Earned Income Tax Worksheet to figure the amount of tax to enter on Form 1040, line 44.
-When figuring your alternative minimum tax on Form 6251, you must use the Foreign Earned Income Tax Worksheet in the instructions for Form 6251.
+See the Instructions for Forms 1040 and 1040-SR and complete the Foreign Earned Income Tax Worksheet to figure the amount of tax to enter on Form 1040 or 1040-SR, line 12.
+When figuring your alternative minimum tax on Form 6251, you must use the Foreign Earned Income Tax Worksheet in the Instructions for Form 6251.

 Enter your tax home(s) and date(s) established.
 See Tax home test under Who Qualifies, earlier.